 Either play some soothing tunes while you take a warm bath to unwind, or plug in your earphones in bed to help you drift to sleep.
 Nature sounds, such as waves hitting the beach or rain are excellent sleep aids.
 Be sure to download an app or music player that will turn itself off as you don’t want to get up to do it.

 Binaural beats are a new form of sound wave therapy that delivers two slightly different frequencies to each ear, but your brain perceives it as one.
-Binaural beats have been proven to reduce stress and anxiety, provide deeper meditation and increase melatonin (sleep hormone) levels in the body.
+Binaural beats have been proven to reduce stress and anxiety, provide deeper meditation, and increase melatonin (sleep hormone) levels in the body.

 Avoid listening to binaural beats while doing something else.
 They only work with earphones on, so make sure you’re lying in bed in a comfortable position before switching them on.
-Many free apps offer binaural beats for a wide range of uses, such as increasing deep sleep, improving confidence and motivation, beating stress and much more.
+Many free apps offer binaural beats for a wide range of uses, such as increasing deep sleep, improving confidence and motivation, beating stress, and much more.

-6) Turn of All Electronics
+Turn Off All Electronics

 Leave your tablet and laptop outside your bedroom and if you have a TV in your room, consider placing it somewhere else in the house.
 Unless you’re using your smartphone for soothing music or binaural beats, you’d also want to consider leaving it on your dresser so that you don’t use it close to bedtime.